josuf107/imetajiboo/entries/learns-about-git-tags.md

 get all the git tags.
 I should also be able to manage checkout as well.
-I was thinking that it's a bit lame that it takes a callback, but the docs mention you can use `util.promisfy` to transform the callback version into a callback version.
+I was thinking that it's a bit lame that it takes a callback, but the docs mention you can use `util.promisfy` to transform the callback version into a promise version.
 In fact, it turns out `util.promisfy` will turn *any* function that takes a callback into one that returns a promise, and the function may optionally specify a promise implementation because apparently functions, like arrays, can have